top of page

 7. Having a strong survival instinct

-In addition to all of the above, there were occasions when Simons displayed a strong survival instinct.
-In 1990, Rentec held its position with the Stotler group.
-Simons heard a rumour that Stotler was in trouble and asked the team to move the trades elsewhere, saying, "When you smell smoke, get the hell out".
-Soon afterwards, Stotler filed for bankruptcy
+In addition to the above, Simons displayed a strong survival instinct on occasion.
+In 1990, Rentec held its positions with the Stotler group.
+Simons heard a rumour that Stotler was in trouble and asked the team to move the trades elsewhere, saying, 'When you smell smoke, get the hell out'.
+Soon afterwards, Stotler filed for bankruptcy.

 In 2007, during the infamous quant quake, the Medallion fund was down 20% in one week.
-Simons made the decision to overrule the models and start selling down, saying, "Our job is to survive".
+Simons decided to overrule the models and start selling down, saying, 'Our job is to survive.'

 8. Relatively short holding periods

-Compare the returns of the Medallion fund, which has a typical holding period of a few days, to the funds available to external investors (e.g. RIEF) with a much longer investment horizon, and you can see how the returns differed.
+Compare the returns of the Medallion fund, which has a typical holding period of a few days, to the funds available to external investors (e.g. RIEF, RIDA and RIDGE) with a much longer investment horizon, and you can see how the returns differed.
 Simons compares the different approaches on Brian Keating's (James Ax's son) podcast.

 Even with all the above, Robert Mercer stated that the fund trades were right only around 50.75% of the time.
 However, if you multiply this edge by hundreds of thousands of trades per day, you can see how the profits started to mount up.